 Not actually position papers in the intended meaning of this corner of our site, these snippets do, however, at least suggest positions.
-They are gathered here after having had their week or two in the home page sun; the dates are when they were posted.
+They are gathered here after having had their week or month (or two) in the home page sun; the initial dates are when they were posted.

 There’s been a spate of recent comments on criticism as chastisement and/or advertising (mainly of books, but we see the connections).
 For links to pieces by Richard Brody(newyorker.com), Jacob Silverman (slate.com), David Streitfield (nytimes.com), J. Robert Lennon (slate.com) andDwight Garner (nytimes.com), click here.

 “Is there a future for criticism?” asked A.O.
 Scott in the NYT, March 31, 2010.
 He began:

 “TWO weeks ago I went to Atlanta to give a talk at a conference devoted, in part, to ‘The Future of Criticism.’
 The gist of my remarks was that there is one.